Karina's Zelfopoffering

 Karina's Zelfopoffering, also known by the Indonesian name Pengorbanan Karina (both meaning Karina's Sacrifice) is a 1932 film from the Dutch East Indies (now Indonesia).
 It was directed by Ph.
 Carli and starred Annie Krohn.

 Plot

-Raden Ajeng Karina is of mixed-descent, born to a Dutch mother – who has since returned to the Netherlands – and Javanese father.
-She lives in the palace at Yogyakarta and must integrate herself with the majority Javanese society.
+Raden Ajeng Karina is of mixed-descent, born to a Dutch mother – who has since returned to the Netherlands – and a Javanese father from Kraton Ngayogyakarta Hadiningrat.
+She lives in the palace at Yogyakarta and must integrate herself with the majority of Javanese society.
 In doing so she wears traditional clothes such as the kebaya.
 She later becomes involved in a love triangle with a foreign representative stationed in the city and his wife.

 Production

 Karina's Zelfopoffering was directed by Ph.
 Carli, who had been trained as a documentary filmmaker and had made his feature film debut two years earlier with De Stem des Bloeds.
 It starred his wife, Annie Krohn.
 Production was handled by Carli's Bandung-based company, Kinowerk Carli.

 One of the film's posters advertised "the most brilliant dancing and richest staging ever seen in a film from the Indies".
 This same poster gave the cast as including Jean de la Motte, W. Batten, Lucy Kay, Erna Zwartjes, and Pola du Moulin.
 An announcement in the Medan-based daily De Soematra Post, meanwhile, records all actors except Krohn as natives.